 When the southwest monsoon makes the south coast choppy (May-September), the east coast beaches around Pasikuda enjoy calm, crystal-clear waters and perfect surfing conditions.
 This is the ideal time to learn surfing or perfect your skills on uncrowded waves.

-Where to Stay: Maalu Maalu Resort & Spa, a beachfront paradise designed in the style of a traditional fishing village.
-This charming resort offers direct access to Pasikuda Bay’s protected waters, perfect for swimming, snorkeling, and surfing lessons during the May-September period.
+Where to Stay: Maalu Maalu Resort & Spa, a Family Hotel Sri Lanka designed in the style of a traditional fishing village.
+This charming resort offers direct access to Pasikuda Bay’s protected waters, perfect for swimming, snorkeling, and surfing lessons during the May–September period.

 Wellness and Ayurveda Retreats

 The monsoon season is traditionally considered the ideal time for Ayurvedic treatments, as the cooler, moisture-laden air opens the body’s pores and enhances the therapeutic effects of herbal oils and treatments.
-At serene Ayurveda retreats, you’ll find holistic wellness programs tailored to individual health goals, enhancing your mental clarity and physical well-being.
+At Ayurveda retreat Sri Lanka, you’ll find holistic wellness programs tailored to individual health goals, enhancing your mental clarity and physical well-being.

 Where to Stay: Choose between Ayurvie Weligama and Ayurvie Sigiriya, both offering transformative wellness experiences with highly qualified Ayurvedic doctors and therapists.
-Each retreat includes personalized treatment programs, daily yoga, and organic vegetarian meals tailored to your dosha type.
+This wellness retreat sri lanka includes personalized treatment programs, daily yoga, and organic vegetarian meals tailored to your dosha type.

 Waterfall Tours Around Tea & Experience Factory